Marina Raskova: Early life

 The most famous of her long-distance records was the flight of the Rodina (Russian for "Motherland"), Ant-37 – a converted DB-2 long range bomber – on 24–25 September 1938.
 She was the navigator of the crew that also included Polina Osipenko and Valentina Grizodubova.
 From the start, the goal was to set an international women's record for a straight-line distance flight.
 The plan was to fly from Moscow to Komsomolsk (in the Far East).
 When finally completed, the flight took 26 hours and 29 minutes, over a straight-line distance of 5,947 km (total distance of 6,450 km).
 However, the ordeal took 10 days when the plane was unable to find an airfield due to poor visibility.
 Because the navigator's cockpit had no entrance to the rest of the plane and was vulnerable in a crash landing, Raskova parachuted out before they touched down.
 She had forgotten her emergency kit and was unable to find the plane for 10 days, with no water and almost no food.
 The rescue crew had found the aircraft eight days after the landing, and was waiting when she found her way to it, after which all three women were taken to safety.
-On 2 November 1938, all three women were decorated with the Hero of the Soviet Union award, the first females ever to receive it and the only ones before World War II.
+On 2 November 1938, all three women were decorated with the Hero of the Soviet Union award, the first women to ever receive it and the only ones before World War II.